 Highlights: Private beaches, panoramic sea views, luxury hotels, and direct ocean access.

-It’s no surprise that Palm Jumeirah consistently ranks among the richest neighborhoods in Dubai, often compared to Beverly Hills or Monaco in prestige.
+It’s no surprise that Palm Jumeirah consistently ranks among the richest neighborhoods in Dubai and remains the benchmark for the best waterfront communities in Dubai, combining coastal luxury with long-term value.

 2. Emirates Hills — Dubai’s Beverly Hills